This article about British slang was published by the Great British Mag content team on 2 September, 2019

-Ace - is used to describe something that is awesome.
+Ace – Used to describe something that is awesome.
 A word that is popular in the north and amongst youngsters.

-A load of tosh – is used to describe something that is not very good.
-For example, your lecturer might describe your essay “as a load of tosh” …. harsh!
+A load of tosh – Used to describe something that is not very good.
+For example, your lecturer might describe your essay “as a load of tosh.”
+Harsh!

 Adam and Eve – Cockney rhyming slang for believe.
 “Can you Adam and Eve it!”